Sourdough Apple Fritter Bread Fall Sourdough Recipe

 For the apple cinnamon mixture

-- 1 Large Green Apple (granny smith or similar tart baking apple), peeled and diced into ¼ to ½-inch pieces
+- 150-160 grams Green Apple (granny smith or similar tart baking apple), peeled and diced into ¼ to ½-inch pieces (about 2 medium size or 1 extra large)

 - 15 grams White Cane Sugar (1 tablespoon)